-- 1. Connect to WLST using the connect command. - 2.
-Connect to Node Manager using the nmConnect command. - 3.
+- 3. Connect WLST to Node Manager using the nmConnect command. - 4.
 Start the Administration Server using the nmStart command.

-After the Administration Server has been started, you can use WLST to start the managed servers in your domain.
+After the Administration Server has been started, you can use WLST to start the Managed Servers in your domain.

-Note: Starting the server using the nmStart command allows Node Manager to monitor the state of your Administration Server and restart it in case of failure.
+Notes: Starting the server using the nmStart command allows Node Manager to monitor the state of your Administration Server and restart it in case of failure.
 Node Manager can only restart servers that were started in this way.